hubverse-org/hubverse-infrastructure/README.md

 ## Onboarding a hub

+Other than the ability to submit a PR to this repository, no special permissions are required for onboarding a hub to the Hubverse AWS account.

 To begin syncing an existing Hubverse hub to S3:

 1. Add a new `hub` entry to [`hubs.yaml`](src/hubverse_infrastructure/hubs/hubs.yaml):